ACS Global Strategic Alliances

 ACS partners may include – but are not restricted to – scientific societies, regional/global/intergovernmental organizations, other non-governmental organizations, and/or industry associations.

-* Authority to review and approve ACS International Alliances and Partnerships is specifically delegated to the Board Committee on Professional and Member Relations (P&MR) under provision of Bylaw VI and Board Regulation 3.
+* Authority to review and approve ACS International Alliances and Partnerships is delegated by the Board Committee on Professional and Member Relations (P&MR) to the ACS Executive Director and CEO.